tweinfeld/backscatter/README.md

 // Perform a change somewhere in your model, and let backscatter react setTimeout(function(){
-    // Let's touch our model somewhere in a deep nested location A.set({ "title": `Hello` })
+    // Let's touch our model somewhere in a deeply nested location A.set({ "title": `Hello` })
 }, 1000);

 setTimeout(function(){
-    // Let's touch our model somewhere else in a deep nested location B.set({ "name": `Mark Smith` })
+    // Let's touch our model somewhere else in a deeply nested location B.set({ "name": `Mark Smith` })
 }, 2000);